rifazn/dark-toggle/README.md

 	cp dark-toggle ~/.local/share/bin/

 Additionally, a `desktop` entry is provided for use with app launchers.
-In that case, after copying the `dark-toggle` script, additionally copy the `dark-toggle.desktop` file under `~/.local/share/applications` (for current user) or `/usr/share/applications` (for making it available for system-wide).
+In that case, after copying the `dark-toggle` script, additionally copy the `dark-toggle.desktop` file under `~/.local/share/applications` (for current user) or `/usr/share/applications` (for making it available system-wide).

 ## Usage

-Just call `dark-toggle` or use an app launcher to search and run `Dark Toggle`.
+Just run `dark-toggle` or use an app launcher to search and run `Dark Toggle`.
 See screenshot above.

-## Note

-Your current theme must have a dark variant of the theme for this script to work.
-Since, `gesttings` always exits with an exit code of `0`, there is no way to know whether an actual valid theme change did happen.
-A fallback to `Adwaita-dark` is planned to be added in the future.
+The script _just works_ for themes whose names use the simple `-light` and `-dark` suffixes.
+The following themes are examples of such theme names and are guartanteed to work:

+	Arc ↔ Arc-Dark
+	Adwaita ↔ Adwaita-dark
+	Zorin*-Light ↔ Zorin*-Dark

+For themes with more varied names (like `Qogir-win`) a better technique than just hardcoding my script for all known theme names is being considered.

 ## Credits